-- 1) ME remote controller and MA remote controller cannot both be connected to the same group of indoor units. - No more than 2 MA remote controllers can be connected to a group of indoor units.
-It is not possible to connect a pair of PAR-31MAA. - Do not connect the terminal blocks (TB5) on the indoor units that are connected to different outdoor units with each other. - 4) Replacement of male power jumper connector (CN41) must be performed only on one of the outdoor units (not required if power to the transmission line for centralized control is supplied from a controller with a power supply function, such as GB-50ADA). - A transmission booster is required in a system to which more than 32 indoor units (26 units if one or more indoor units of the 200 model or above is connected) are connected.
+- ME remote controller and MA remote controller cannot both be 1) connected to the same group of indoor units. - No more than 2 MA remote controllers can be connected to a 2) group of indoor units. - Do not connect the terminal blocks (TB5) on the indoor units that 3) are connected to different outdoor units with each other. - Replacement of male power jumper connector (CN41) must be 4) performed only on one of the outdoor units (not required if power to the transmission line for centralized control is supplied from a controller with a power supply function, such as GB-50ADA). - Short-circuit the shield terminal (S terminal) and the earth termi-5) nal (+) on the terminal block for transmission line for centralized control (TB7) on the outdoor unit whose power jumper connector is mated with CN40. - A transmission booster is required in a system to which more 6) than 32 indoor units (26 units if one or more indoor units of the 200 model or above is connected) are connected.